tatey/simple_mock/README.md

 [![Build Status](https://secure.travis-ci.org/tatey/simple_mock.png?branch=master)](http://travis-ci.org/tatey/simple_mock)

 A fast, tiny (81 lines) hybrid mocking library.
-Mix classical mocking with real objects.
-There's no monkey patching `Object` or copying.
-Real objects are completely untainted.
+Supports classical and partial mocking.
+Partial mocking mixes classical mocking with real objects.
+There's no monkey patching `Object` or testing libraries.
+Mock objects are isolated leaving real objects are completely untainted.
+Plays nicely with MiniTest and [RSpec](http://rspec.info/).
 The interface is 100% compatible with [MiniTest::Mock](https://github.com/seattlerb/minitest) so there is nothing new to learn.
 SimpleMock's one and only dependancy is Ruby 1.9.2 or greater.

 ## Installation